schtibe/rmux/README.md

 rmux
 ====

+Portable configs using rsync.
+This is a template, but I try to reshape it to a form that allows to easily merge changes from upstream.
+You can add any other config-files or even binaries.
+It was originally built for tmux and vim configs and assumes you're using pathogen.

+All portable file are stored in ~/.rmux-<id>.

 Commands:

 rmux user@remotehost
-	Take local .rmux-id to remote host and setup vim and tmux
+	Take local ~/.rmux-<id> to remote host and setup vim and tmux

 imux user@remotehost
 	Install fallback tmux if you cannot install it on the host